 Free media: this is reduced today to Globovision, although its sale this week is expected to change its editorial line.
 But this network, which is the the one the most attacked by the regime, has a limited coverage.
 It is only allowed to be in open air broadcast in Valencia and Caracas, which together represent about 25% of the country.
 Elsewhere you can get Globovision only if you are on cable.
 Note: the cable system of the regime managed through CANTV does not offer Globovision even though by law it should offer it, at least last time I checked.
 Outside of Globovision you only have a very few independent radio stations that dare and can afford to do so because they are situated in large cities and have a local base of advertisers which allow them to survive.
 But nobody today can strike it rich through a "dissident" radio station as the regime has no qualms in putting pressure on advertisers.

 THE PRESS: the situation there is hardly better as the regime controls the extent of freedom of expression through allowing the importation of paper and the official advertising which for many local newspaper is the only way to survive.
 Local papers that dare to print unpleasantness can see their income go down by half in a few days.
 Only major cities can support a critical newspaper that dares to expose abuses.
 To this we must add the general poor quality of local papers which at best reprint articles from the main ones.
-For example in Yaracuy where I live, I have stopped buying the local press years ago: only red pages and mostly pro regime news though some times the infighting in chavismo does appear.
+For example in Yaracuy where I live, I have stopped buying the local press years ago: you only read the red pages, local cat eat dogs incidents, social events and mostly pro regime news though some times the infighting in chavismo does appear.
 Non governmental news do appear but usually in short, not very well written notes.

 JUDICIAL IMPOTENCE: what is worse than anything written above is the impossibility to get justice.
 Several example.